-Best Mutton Biryani or Gosht Biryani – A royal dish that indeed needs no introduction or special mentions.
-That beautifully spiced and fragrant layers of biryani rice centred with juicy, tender mutton and masalas, bliss!
+Best Mutton Biryani – A royal dish that indeed needs no introduction or special mentions.
+That beautifully spiced and fragrant layers of biryani rice centred with juicy, tender meat and masalas, bliss!
 Prepared with utmost care and love, Mutton biryani holds a regal legacy from the kitchen of Nawabs and Nizams.
 Let us see how to make mutton biryani recipe step by step at home.